Academic Promotion Update 10 March 2023

 To make sure the process goes smoothly, make sure you include the correct documents.
 This list is to be read in conjunction with the full promotions policy.

-- Academic promotion application form in Word format (Word, 83KB)
+- Academic promotion application form (DOCX)

 - A personal statement, addressing how your performance meets the criteria for the promotion you are seeking

 - Otago Teaching Profile (unless you are Research Only Staff)